 Need-based aid is money awarded to students when the family cannot afford to foot the full bill for college.
 It can be grants, or scholarships, or loans with lower interest rates.

 Grants are sums of money for school that don’t have to be repaid.
-Grants are different than scholarships in that they are generally need based versus merit based, but scholarships can be need-based too.
+Grants are different from scholarships in that they are generally need based versus merit based, but scholarships can be need-based too.

 A scholarship is free money for college that doesn’t have to be repaid, based on merit or need.
 Scholarships can be provided by colleges, university departments, corporations, non-profits and other organizations.